Yurik72/ESPHap/README.md

 Build instructiona are the same as for the sketches above.

-## Fan servicer example
+## Fan Servicer example

-Example folders contains sketch for [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which shows on Apple fan icon.
+The example folder contains the sketch  [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which implements a fan within Apple Home app.
 You are able to control fan characteristics such as

 - On/Off
 - Speed
 - Direction

-Those sketch as well includes advanced features:
+This sketch also implements some advanced features:
 - Web File Manager
 - OTA
-- Built-in web site
+- Simple web site

-Build instruction the same as for sketches above.
+Build instructions are the same as for the sketches above.

 # Library API and how to build your own sketch